SLQ: Bridging Modalities via Shared Latent Queries for Retrieval with Frozen MLLMs: Prompts for KARR-Bench Construction

 \subsection{Stage 2: Knowledge-Enhanced Query Generation}

 For validated entities, we employ a second prompt to transform the explicit object name into an implicit reasoning query.
-This prompt enforces the four reasoning strategies (Logical, Functional, Cultural, Encyclopedic) discussed in the main paper.
+This prompt enforces the six reasoning strategies (Logical, Functional, Cultural, Encyclopedic, Tool, Contextual) discussed in the main paper.
 The detailed prompt is shown in Table~\ref{tab:prompt_generation}.